RichieCahill/FizzBuzz/README.md

 # FizzBuzz
-FizzBuzz ins all the laguages
+FizzBuzz ins all the languages

+### Done so far
+- CPP
+- Bash
+- Rust
+- Pythion